robinskil/Neo4jObjectMapper/README.md

 Welcome to the wiki for the Neo4j Object Mapper library.
 This an object mapper based on .NET Standard 2.0 .
 Using this library does require the developer to have some knowledge about Cypher.

+The NeoContext is supposed to be used as a single instance per application just like the official neo4j driver itself.
 ## Query a single node
 ### Example Models
 ```cs